 5. You have poor search engine optimization

-SEO your website and blog.
+Seo for blogs / SEO your website and blog.
+If you have a blog, chances are you already understand the importance of business blogging.
+But do you know how to optimize your blog posts to make them more search engine friendly?
 Search engine optimization is a long, but efficient way to reach the highest position in search engine search results organically, without paying for ads.

 6. You are not distributing your content to other social media platforms

 Building social media presence wisely, you can easily double your website traffic.
 If you run a blog, never miss a chance to increase engagement by sharing your content on social media.
 If you only have an e-commerce website, use social media channels to collect customers’ feedback, support customers and potential customers, answer their questions, quizzes, etc. Use social media to broaden the reach of your blog posts.
 As a small business, you may be utilizing Facebook, Twitter, Google+, or other social media sites to create connections with potential and current customers.

 Reference others with links.
 When you mention another blogger or article in your blog post, include a link to the information you are referencing.
 Comment on other people's blogs go out and interview top bloggers or successful people either online or in person.
 Ask to be a guest blogger.
 Take advantage of other people’s networks.